chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_aws_managed_deployment.md

     sudo chef-automate verify -c config.toml
     ```

-    To know more about config verify you can check [Config Verify Doc page](/automate/ha_verification_check/).
+    To know more about config verify, you can check [Config Verify Doc page](/automate/ha_verification_check/).

-    Once the verification is successfully completed, then proceed with deployment, In case of failure please fix the issue and re-run the verify command.
+    Once the verification is successfully completed, then proceed with deployment, In case of failure, please fix the issue and re-run the verify command.

 ## Steps to Deploy

 The following command will run the deployment.
-The deploy command will run the verify command internally, to skip verification process during deploy command use `--skip-verify` flag
+The deploy command will first run the verify command internally, to skip verification process during deploy command use `--skip-verify` flag

 ```bash
  chef-automate deploy config.toml --airgap-bundle automate.aib
 ```

-To skip verification in the deploy command, use `--skip-verify` flag
+To skip verification in the deployment command, use `--skip-verify` flag

 ```bash
  chef-automate deploy config.toml --airgap-bundle automate.aib --skip-verify
 ```
 ## Verify Deployment

-1. Once the deployment is successful, Get the consolidate status of the cluster
+1. Once the deployment is successful, Get the consolidated status of the cluster

     ```bash
      chef-automate status summary